 Axis Theatre Company will remount Randy Sharp's critically lauded Last Man Club, having previously cancelled the final performance of the world premiere, on October 28, 2012, due to superstorm Sandy.
 The early closing was an eerie and ironic conclusion to a play about weather-related tragedy.

-Last Man Club will run at Axis Theatre (One Sheridan Square in the West Village) March 7-30 (see schedule above).
+Last Man Club will run at Axis Theatre (One Sheridan Square in the West Village) tonight, March 7-30 (see schedule above).
 Critics are welcome as of Friday, March 8 for an official opening on Monday, March 11.